Home / The growing potential of Russian Helicopters in Latin America

 2020-09-09 / 3 min

 Currently, more than 8,000 rotorcraft of Russian/Soviet origin are operated in 110 countries across the globe.
 Although Russian Helicopters does not distinguish sales figures on a region-by-region basis, the company has announced emerging demand trends from its Latin American segment with increasing emphasis on its civil offerings.
 At present, roughly 20 percent of the military rotorcraft in Latin America are Russian-made, while the country has only captured a meagre two percent stake of the region’s civil sector.
-However, these conditions may be poised to expand as Russian Helicopters harnesses the growth potential of its key markets in Brazil, Argentina and Mexico.
+However, these conditions, regarding the state of the rotorcraft industry may be poised to expand as Russian Helicopters harnesses the growth potential of its key markets in Brazil, Argentina and Mexico.
 Last month saw the completion of a $200 million deal between Russian Helicopters and the Brazilian firm, Atlas Taxi Aereo, to supply up to 14 Kamov-62 helicopters for use in offshore oil drilling projects in the emerging nation.
-This follows recent highly publicised deals to deliver ongoing consignments of military rotorcraft to the governments of Mexico and Peru, in addition to the existing contracts the company holds with neighbouring states.
+This follows recent highly publicized deals to deliver ongoing consignments of military rotorcraft to the governments of Mexico and Peru, in addition to the existing contracts the company holds with neighboring states.

 Even though the presence of Russian Helicopters in the Latin American market is just shy of three years, the company’s entrance is about as subtle as a bull in a china shop